astropy/astropy/docs/io/fits/usage/users_tutorial.rst

 Quick Tutorial
 **************

-This chapter provides a quick introduction of using `astropy.io.fits`.
+This section provides a quick introduction of using `astropy.io.fits`.
 The goal is to demonstrate the package's basic features without getting into too much detail.
-If you are a first time user or have never used Astropy , this is where you should start.
-Otherwise, it is safe to skip this chapter.
+If you are a first time user or have never used Astropy or PyFITS, this is where you should start.

 Reading and Updating Existing FITS Files